 - Dataset published as data paper:

-Always consult the instructions to authors updated on the electronic pages: www.revistas.usp.br/azmz.
+- Always consult the instructions to authors updated on the electronic page: www.revistas.usp.br/azmz.

 Responsibility: The scientific content and the opinions expressed in the manuscript are the sole responsibility of the author(s).